 Please note, since Galaxy S8, Samsung ditched the hardware capacitive navigation buttons and adopted the software-based navigation buttons.

 In other words, Galaxy S20 navigation buttons are NOT physical buttons (see Galaxy S20 layout).
 They are generated by the Android system when needed.
-And therefore, it is possible to disable/hide them and switch to full-screen navigation gestures without using any of these buttons.
+Therefore, it is possible to disable/hide them and switch to full-screen navigation gestures without using any of these buttons.

 As shown in the screenshot below, there are three navigation buttons on the Galaxy S20 navigation bar: